+- Be Warm and Supportive.
 Home environments have a strong influence on teens’ health and well-being.
 When parents give kids a loving environment and plenty of support, it promotes their physical and mental health, positive behavior and healthy brain development.

+- Provide New Experiences.
 Teen brains are open to taking in lots of new information.
 Offer teens plenty of opportunities to learn about diverse subjects (e.g. art, music, technology, travel).
 This may unlock new ways of thinking about and understanding the world.

+- Encourage Good Sleep Habits.
 Sleep is one of the things that allows teens’ minds and bodies to recover and grow.
 Parents must help them balance demands from school, work, peers, and extracurricular activities so they can get enough sleep.
 Regulate electronic use — using devices in bed interferes with sleep quality.
 Encourage down time before bed.
 Help them learn that a relaxed mind more easily drifts to sleep.

+- Promote Exercise.
 Being physically active is central to health.
 Exercise offers many benefits to young (and old!) people.
 It doesn’t have to be an organized sport.
 Invite your teens on a walk, to participate in a yoga class, shoot hoops, or ride bikes.
 Encourage them to find an exercise they can do on their own throughout their lives.
 Examples include biking, running, hiking, and swimming.

+- Reduce Stress Levels.
 Stress impacts the ability to think clearly and puts a strain on the mind and body.
 Childhood stress can have particularly negative consequences later in life.
 We can’t protect our children from all stress.
 But we can encourage them to take care of themselves and offer them plenty of love and support.
 We can also equip them with coping strategies so that they learn how to manage the stress in their lives in healthy ways.

+- Protect from Harm.
 It is important that teens understand why we are against them using drugs or other harmful substances.
 Not because we want to control them or stop them from having fun.
 But because we want to keep them safe and poised to make responsible decisions.
 It’s also because we know these substances can be particularly harmful to the developing brain.
 Teens must also know we are each given only one brain and we must protect it from injury.
 Helmets are critical for bike riding and other sports.
 Seat belts are an “always” for drivers and passengers.